What is PCOS?

 How do gynecologists diagnose PCOS?

 There is no single test to diagnose PCOS.
-To help diagnose PCOS and rule out other causes of your symptoms, your OB/GYN will review your medical history and do a physical exam with tests:
+To help diagnose PCOS and rule out other causes of your symptoms, Dr. Aliabadi will review your medical history and do a physical exam with tests:

 - Physical exam.
 Your blood pressure, body mass index (BMI), and waist size will be checked.
 They will also look for excess hair growth on your face, chest, back, acne, or skin discoloration.
-Your doctor may look for thinning hair or signs of other health conditions (such as an enlarged thyroid gland).
+Dr. A may look for thinning hair or signs of other health conditions (such as an enlarged thyroid gland).

 - Pelvic exam.
 This may be performed for side effects of extra androgens (for example, an enlarged clitoris) and to check if your ovaries are enlarged or swollen.